-During the MMWR year 2016, there was one (1) confirmed case of tetanus reported in the WVEDSS.
+During the MMWR year 2017, there were zero (0) cases of tetanus reported in the WVEDSS.

 Varicella (Chickenpox)

 Varicella is a highly contagious, acute disease that is caused by varicella zoster virus (VZV) which is a member of the herpesvirus group.
 Chickenpox is the primary varicella infection.
 VZV can persist in sensory nerve ganglia after the primary infection as a latent infection.
 Recurrent infections are known as shingles or herpes zoster.